How Long Does It Take To Become an Airline Pilot?

 A “frozen” ATPL is the result of taking pilot training courses; it can only be “unfrozen” after completing the necessary flight hours while serving as a co-pilot in an actual aircraft.

-READ ALSO: How Long Does It Take To Become An Uber Driver?
+READ ALSO: How Long Does It Take To Become A Crna?

 Depending on your dedication, the co-pilot apprenticeships span one to two years.